 Chandigarh is known as one of the country’s best-planned cities.
 With well-managed traffic and spacious roads, it offers you affordable housing and education.

 Additional Read: 5 Tips to give your home a Facelift

-- Rent: The city has apartments that cost Rs.15,000–Rs.25,000 per month.
-The rental fees depend on the size of the property that you are looking for as well as the amenities available nearby.
+- Rent: The city has apartments that cost Rs.
+15,000–Rs.
+25,000 per month.
+The rental fees depend on the size of the property you are looking for and the amenities available nearby.

-- Education costs: A year’s school fees will cost you between Rs.48,000 to Rs.60,000, depending on the board you select.
-These fees will increase if you seek to provide your child education in an international school.
+- Education costs: A year’s school fees will cost you between Rs.
+48,000 to Rs.
+60,000, depending on the board you select.
+These fees will increase if you seek to provide your child with education in an international school.